 4.1 World of Work - Creative Ways to Earn Extra MoneyRead the news article and answer the questions that follow.

-2. Find a word or phrase in the text which means %22a reduction in pay%22.
+1. Find a word or phrase in the text which means people who in search of work.

 3. Find a word or phrase which means a group of potential consumers used in a market research.